Parent's Guide to Fortnite

 Disable Auto-Fill Squads

-In the game lobby, disable the "Fill" option when playing squad modes.
-This prevents matchmaking with strangers — they'll only play with people they've added as friends.
+In the game lobby, disable “Fill” in squad modes.
+Prevents matchmaking with strangers.

 What Age Is Appropriate for Fortnite?

-PEGI rates Fortnite 12+ for mild violence, but the real considerations are psychological maturity, emotional regulation, and ability to handle the relentless spending pressure.
-Under 10: strongly consider waiting — they're not the target audience anyway.
+PEGI rates Fortnite 12+ for mild violence, but the real considerations are psychological maturity, emotional regulation, and ability to handle the spending pressure.
+Under 10: strongly consider waiting.
 Ages 10-12: Cabined account mandatory, heavy restrictions, supervised play.
 Ages 13+: more independence with clear, enforced boundaries on spending and time.

 What Most Guides Miss